BCDA-APS/pvWebMonitor/_sources/overview.rst.txt

 content is copied, files that do not change are not re-copied.)

-It is important to note the WWW site is written as a *static web site* so that it provides no opportunity to change values in the EPICS system being monitored.
+It is important to note the WWW site is written as a *static web site* so that it provides no opportunity to change any value in the EPICS system being monitored.

 Also, since some browsers do not have XML parsers and thus cannot render XSLT [#]_,